Regalis11/BaroModDoc/docs/Intro/XML.md

 # XML

-Most of Barotrauma's content (monsters, items, structures, random events, jobs, etc) is defined in [XML files](https://en.wikipedia.org/wiki/XML).
+Most of Barotrauma's content is defined in [XML files](https://en.wikipedia.org/wiki/XML).
 These code files may seem daunting if you've never used them before, but they're actually quite simple to understand even if you've never done any sort of programming.

 The XML files can be edited with almost any text editor, even Notepad, but we recommend using a text editor that supports code highlighting and is able to point out mistakes in the file.
 For example, [Notepad++](https://notepad-plus-plus.org) is a free, easy to use software that supports XML code highlighting.
 Other good options are [Sublime Text](https://sublimetext.com) and [Visual Studio Code](https://code.visualstudio.com).